-Therefore, the subject device has been shown to satisfy the performance requirements per 21CFR892.2080, for radiological triage and notification software, by providing clinically effective triage for chest X-ray studies containing features suggestive of clinical findings of interest.
-This data demonstrates the subject device is safe and effective for its intended use, and thereby supports substantial equivalence.
+Therefore, the subject device has been shown to satisfy the performance requirements per 21CFR892.2080, for 'Radiological computer aided triage and notification software', by providing clinically effective triage for non-contrast brain CT studies containing features suggestive of radiological findings of interest.
+This data demonstrates the subject device is as safe and effective for its intended use as the predicate device, and thereby supports substantial equivalence.

-IX.
-CONCLUSIONS
+VIII.CONCLUSIONS

-The subject device and the predicate device are both software only packages, devices intended to assist with worklist triage by providing notification of findings in adults to trained clinicians.
+The subject device and the predicate device are both software only packages, devices intended to assist with worklist triage by providing notification of findings.
 The subject and predicate devices utilize the same principles of operation and work in parallel to the current standard of care workflow.

-Both the subject and predicate devices have the same software architecture, use the same deep learning AI principals to identify findings in images and require the same inputs and provide the equivalent outputs.
+Both the subject and predicate devices use an artificial intelligence algorithm to identify findings in images and require the same inputs (DICOM image data) and provide the same outputs (prioritization for a medical worklist).

-The minor differences between the subject and predicate devices do not raise new questions of safety and effectiveness.
+The technological differences between the subject and predicate devices do not raise new questions of safety and effectiveness.